ramaiyer10990/Disaster-Response-Pipelines---Data-Scientist-Nano-Degree-Program/README.md

 - DisasterResponse.db: SQLite database containing processed messages and categories data
 2. models
 - train_classifier.py: machine learning pipeline scripts to train, and save a model
-- classifier.pkl: saved model in pkl format
+- classifier.pkl: saved the model as .pkl(pickle) file.
 3. app
-- run.py: Python script to integrate all above files and to start the web application
+- run.py: Python script integrates all above files and runs the Flask web app.
-- templates contains html file for the web applicatin
+- templates that contain html file for the web application

 <a id='credits'></a>

 ## 6. Credits and Acknowledgements

-* [Figure Eight](https://www.figure-eight.com/) for providing dataset used in the project
+* [Figure Eight](https://www.figure-eight.com/) for providing the dataset implemented in the project.
-* [Udacity](https://www.udacity.com/) for a curating a program with intensive projects.
+* [Udacity](https://www.udacity.com/) for a highly intense project that honed my skills.